Tuesday, January 14, 2025

 Question: What sort of Social Security retirement system counts, as a crucial portion of its future revenue, a stream that is set up to run out (as in dry up) --just as it reaches its maximum contribution (approx 20%)?

-Answer: In 1983, Congress -- rather then setting up a straight forward mechanism to funnel federal income tax revenue into Social Security retirement payouts -- when FICA could no longer keep up with growing retirement needs -- projected to happen 35 years out (35 years out!) -- instead hatched the so-called Trust Fund, see-saw stream scheme.
+Answer: In 1983, Congress -- rather then setting up a straight forward mechanism to funnel federal income tax revenue into Social Security retirement payouts -- when FICA could no longer keep up with growing retirement needs -- such projected to happen 35 years out (35 years out!) -- instead hatched the so-called Trust Fund, see-saw stream scheme.

 During the long wait for this income tax diversion-into-retirement payouts switch to begin, Congress prescribed that all the excess Social Security (FICA) rev should be used to pay for "on budget" items, that income tax would normally pay for -- and that a matching amount of US bonds be set aside in the so-called Trust Fund to be drawn down in (far) future decades when our growing elderly population finally (at long last) makes FICA -- at the current tax rate -- unable to support retirements in full.